liferay/liferay-docs/devGuide/en/chapters/07-ext-plugins.markdown

 plugin types.
 You've now reached the point of divergence.
 When the plugin is first deployed, some of its files are *copied* into the Liferay installation.
-After changing an Ext plugin, you'll either *redeploy* or *clean redeploy*, depending on the specific modifcations you made to your plugin following the intiial deployment.
+After changing an Ext plugin, you'll either *redeploy* or *clean redeploy*, depending on the specific modifications you made to your plugin following the intiial deployment.
 Let's talk about each redeployment method and when to use each one.